-The reason people smoke is not for lack of a desire to quit; they smoke because they find themselves unable to quit – because they are addicted to the nicotine in cigarettes which the likes of PMI sold in the first place.
+The reason people smoke is not for lack of a desire to quit; they smoke because they find themselves unable to quit – because they’re addicted to the nicotine in cigarettes which the likes of PMI sold in the first place.

-And how noble of PMI to honour their incumbency (or duty or obligation) to help those poor suckers who are addicted to the tobacco industry’s poisonous products, by offering them alternative, allegedly less poisonous products!
+And how noble of PMI to honour their incumbency (duty or obligation) to help those poor suckers who are addicted to the tobacco industry’s poisonous products, by offering them alternative, allegedly less poisonous products!
 How about fulfilling their self-declared duty or obligation by helping their consumers – victims would be a better word – to quit completely by ceasing to make cigarettes?
 This is their aim, they say, but when will it be achieved?
-Strangely, they won’t tell us but conveniently leave it open till some vague time in the future.
+They won’t tell us, but conveniently leave it open till some vague time in the future.

 Patronising potted history